ept/blog/src/_posts/2015-11-10-investigatory-powers-bill.md

 ---
 layout: ync-post
-title: The Investigatory Powers Bill is a boon to criminals and terrorists
+title: The Investigatory Powers Bill would increase cybercrime
 ---

 As widely reported, the UK government proposed the draft of a new [Investigatory Powers